Bone Histomorphometry, Gross Microscopic Exam

 Specimen Type: Bone

 Container/Tube: Metal-free container (T173)

 2. Quantitation of bone turnover requires 2 time-spaced tetracycline labels.

 1. Consultation with a Mayo Medical Laboratories pathologist or endocrinologist/nephrologist is recommended for first-time users of this service.
 Written instructions are available upon request.

--Anticoagulants other than 70% alcohol
+Fixatives other than 70% alcohol or Decalcified bone